KAVIYAPREETHI05/Code_practice/Skills/backend/springBoot/annotations.md

 - TABLE: The persistence provider must assign primary keys for the entity using an underlying database table to ensure uniqueness.

+@EntityScan - If our class is in a different package from your Spring Boot main application class, you might need to specify the package for entity scanning.

+@RequestStatus - To indicate the HTTP status code that should be returned in the response for a specific handler method or exception.

 @SpringBootApplication